HarryTrimble/check-eligibility-cost-time/README.md

 # Check eligibility, cost and time

-Design pattern for users check first eligibility, cost and time for using a service
+Design pattern for users check first eligibility, cost and time for using a service.

 [Prototyped example](https://check-eligibility-cost-time.herokuapp.com/)